nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOT
 ```

-We've set the endpoint and added a demo attribute that will be added to all tracing spans.
+The endpoint and demo attribute will be added to all tracing spans.

 To install: